doctrine/mongodb/README.markdown

 The Doctrine MongoDB project is a library that provides a wrapper around the native PHP Mongo PECL extension to provide additional functionality.

+**Note**: this library is in maintenance mode, which means that we only accept pull requests to fix bugs or security issues.
+The library is deprecated and will not be adapted for the new MongoDB driver (`ext-mongodb`).
+For similar functionality, please use the [PHP library provided by MongoDB](https://github.com/mongodb/mongo-php-library).

 ## Contributing

 To get your local environment setup: